maxmekiska/arguing_predictors/README.md

 ## Installation

-**The installation instruction are tested on a Windows 10 operating system**
+**IMPORTANT: The installation instruction are tested on a Windows 10 operating system.
+There might be alterations necessary to run the program on another operating system**

 First download the program repository.